The Politics of Personalized News Aggregation: General model

+\begin{proof} In the proof of Lemma \ref{lem_coalition}, we noted that a policy deviation attracts a voter if it turns his row of decisions in the configuration matrix into all ones, and that it strictly increases candidate $R$'s winning probability if and only if there exists a column of the configuration matrix such that after the augmentation of rows, the candidate strictly increases his winning probability in that column.
+Thus the richer the configuration matrix is, the more influential coalitions there are. \end{proof}

 We examine two implications of Observation \ref{obs_richness}.
-With personalized news, we show that policy polarization is minimized when news signals are conditionally independent across voters for any given population distribution, and it attains its global minimum $\displaystyle \min_{k \in \mathcal{K}}\xi^p\left(k\right)$ if, in addition, voters' population distribution is uniform across types.
-As long as this lower bound stays positive, changes in the environment wouldn't render policy polarization trivial.\footnote{An example of such a change is to divide the same type of voters into multiple subgroups and to provide them with imperfectly correlated signals, which enriches the news configuration matrix without affecting marginal news distributions. }
+The next proposition shows that under personalized news aggregation, policy polarization is minimized when signals are conditionally independent across voters for any given population distribution, and the global minimum $\displaystyle \min_{k \in \mathcal{K}}\xi^p\left(k\right)$ is attained when voters' population distribution is uniform across types.